ncannasse/dbadmin/README.md

   * map sys.db.Admin.handler() to "/db" URL on your website
   * make sure it's only accessible by power users
+  * for best usage copy `db.css` from dbadmin directory to your website /css directory
+  * you can also use sys.db.Admin.initializeDatabase() which replaces sys.db.TableCreate
   * enjoy !